openstack/nova/doc/source/contributor/placement.rst

 ``extract_json``.

-When a handler needs to read or write the data store it should use methods on the objects found in the `nova.objects.resource_provider` package.
+When a handler needs to read or write the data store it should use methods on the objects found in the `nova.api.openstack.placement.objects.resource_provider` package.
 Doing so requires a context which is provided to the handler method via the WSGI environment.
 It can be retrieved as follows::